sftpplus/sftpplus-docs/src/doc_source/configuration-events/file-dispatcher.rst

     Set it to `parent` to create the parent directory of the destination file.

-    Leave it empty to not have the destination automatically created and fail when destination does not exist.
+    Leave it empty to not have the destination automatically created and fail when the destination does not exist.